Yelp/detect-secrets/README.md

 ## Plugins

-Each of the checks are developed as plugins in the [detect_secrets/plugins](/tree/master/detect_secrets/plugins) directory.
-Each plugin represent a single test or a group of tests.
-The following is a list of the currently developed plugins:
+Each of the secret checks are developed as plugins in the [detect_secrets/plugins](/tree/master/detect_secrets/plugins) directory.
+Each plugin represents a single test or a group of tests.

-The current heuristic searches we implement out of the box include:

-* **Base64HighEntropyString**: checks for all strings matching the Base64 character set, and alerts if their Shannon entropy is above a certain limit.

-* **HexHighEntropyString**: checks for all strings matching the Hex character set, and alerts if their Shannon entropy is above a certain limit.

-* **PrivateKeyDetector**: checks to see if any private keys are committed.

-* **BasicAuthDetector**: checks to see if BasicAuth is used e.g. `https://username:password@example.com`

-* **KeywordDetector**: checks to see if certain keywords are being used e.g. `password` or `secret`

-* **ArtifactoryDetector**: checks to see if Artifactory credentials are present.

-* **GheDetector**: checks to see if GitHub credentials are present.
+Refer to the plugin directory above for the list of supported secret detectors.

 ## IBM versioning and rebase guide